GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

         gcloud pubsub topics create unused-instances

-    The topic is now listed under `gcloud pubsub topics list`.
-You can also see the topic in the console: Big Data > Pub/Sub
+    You can verify that the Pub/Sub topic has been created with the following command:

+        gcloud pubsub topics list

+    Topics also appear on the [Pub/Sub **Topics** page](https://console.cloud.google.com/cloudpubsub/topic/list) in the Cloud Console.

 1. Deploy the Cloud Function that will monitor the Pub/Sub topic and clean up instances: